-Alba currently complies with all the elements of the MOIC Code, and the CBB Module, with the exception of certain areas of non application as explained below:
+Alba currently complies with all the elements of the MOIC Code, and the CBB Module, with the exception of certain areas of non-application as explained below:

-- 1. The MOIC Code and the CBB Module state that the Nomination and Remuneration Committees should include only non executive directors of whom a majority is independent directors and the chairman is an independent director.
+- 1. The MOIC Code and the CBB Module state that the Nomination and Remuneration Committee (NRC) should include only non-executive directors of whom a majority is independent directors and the chairman is an independent director.
 The reason given is so that members exercise judgment free from personal career conflict of interest.
-Currently, per the collective restrictions in the MOIC Code and the CBB Module, the Chairman of the Human Resources Committee is classified as executive and non-independent due to the fact that he holds a management position in a controlling shareholder and is on the board of a major customer of the Company.
-The 2nd member is classified as non-executive and independent.
-The 3rd member is classified as non-executive and non-independent, due to the fact that he holds more than 5% of shares in a company that received from the Company payments of more than 31,000 BD annually.
-The Alba Board has reviewed these situations and is of the opinion that the specific circumstances that lead to the members' classifications do not present actual conflicts of interests with the activities of the Human Resources Committee, as they do not impair the members' abilities to exercise judgment free from personal career conflicts. - 2.
-The Code and the Module state that the majority of members of the Board Audit Committee should be independent.
-Currently in Alba, three of the five members of the Board Audit Committee are classified as non independent, per the restrictions in classification set out in the MOIC Code and the CBB Module.
-In the case of two of these, this is purely due to their positions as employees in controlling shareholders.
-The Alba Board has reviewed these situations and is of the opinion that the specific circumstances that lead to the classification of these 3 Directors do not present conflicts of interests with the activities of the Board Audit Committee.
-The 2 remaining members, including the Chairman of the Board Audit Committee, are independent.

-- 3. As permitted by 2012 changes to the CBB Module, directors' remuneration is only provided in aggregate in the following pages, and is not detailed at an individual director level.
-Information regarding Executive Management Remuneration divided into salaries, perquisites, bonuses, gratuities, pension and any other components, which is now only requested in aggregate in the CBB Module, is not disclosed in this report but may be available for inspection through the General Counsel and Corporate Secretary of the Company subject to prior approval of the Chairman of the Board. - 4.
-The Code recommends that one person should not hold more than 3 directorships in public companies in Bahrain.
-As set out in his profile, one of the directors, Mr. Fawzi A Kanoo, held directorships in 3 other public companies in Bahrain during 2013.
+Currently, per the collective definitions in the MOIC Code and the CBB Module, one of the members is classified as executive due to the fact that he holds a management position in a controlling shareholder.
+The Alba Board has reviewed this situation and is of the opinion that the specific circumstances that lead to the member's classification do not present actual conflicts of interests with the activities of the NRC, as they do not impair the member's abilities to exercise judgment free from personal career conflicts. - 2.
+As permitted by 2012 changes to the CBB Module, directors' remuneration is only provided in aggregate in the following pages, and is not detailed at an individual director level.
+Information regarding Executive Management Remuneration divided into salaries, perquisites, bonuses, gratuities, pension and any other components, which is now only requested in aggregate in the CBB Module, is not disclosed in this report but may be available for inspection through the Corporate Secretary of the Company subject to prior approval of the Chairman of the Board.
+(We report this matter only because the MOIC Code requirements have not been updated to align with the CBB Module requirements).